Creating a Culture of Innovation: Key Characteristics and Strategies You Can Model

 Breaking the cultural barriers in your company means freeing your employees from the stifling day-to-day routines.
 It offers novel ways of developing a healthy environment for happy employees.

-In Brian Leavy's book "A Leaders Guide to Creating Innovation Culture", he found that, "A key factor in boosting innovativeness is establishing the right organizational climate to nurture the creative potential of employees and make use of their knowledge of customers, competitors, and processes.
-When leveraging the best innovation practices of other companies look to their philosophy and values."
+In Brian Leavy's book "A Leaders Guide to Creating Innovation CultureOpens in a new tab," he found that "A key factor in boosting innovativeness is establishing the right organizational climate to nurture the creative potential of employees and make use of their knowledge of customers, competitors, and processes.

 As leaders, turning every failure into an opportunity should be a natural impulse.
 There’s always a lesson to be found in every battle and defeat.